mmccrea/QuSpinTesting/README.md

 ### Qu Spin Tests and Results
 Short summaries of test results, folders can be made to add results
 #### Buffer Testing
-Performed By: T. Hepburn, M. McCrea, J. Martin, and A. Zahra
+Performed By: T. Hepworth, M. McCrea, J. Martin, and A. Zahra

 Date: 2022/07/26